Rock Property Prediction

 Our systems also been used to address a number of research topics in the geosciences.

 Our approach is scientifically rigorous, quantitative, reproducible, and testable.
-Our methods build on our expertise in sedimentary petrology, geochemistry, physics, basin modeling, machine learning, and risk assessment.
+Our methods build on our expertise in sedimentary petrology, geochemistry, physics, basin modeling, artificial intelligence, and risk assessment.

 We will be holding the two day Touchstone Fundamentals course in Houston on June 12-13, 2019.
 This course is open to current RQC members and academic institutions with Touchstone license grants.
 Contact us for more information.